 - Remain very close so you can prevent your toddler from biting / remind child.
 Testing may happen at first.
 What ends this is A) a very consistent response like the above steps and B) Redirect to another place “I can’t let you play here because you were biting Olivia and I’m scared for her that she will get another bite.” or “We need to leave because when we bite at the park we can’t play at the park.”
 This may be the first consequence your young child will understand.

 Consistency, redirecting, modeling.
 No big surprise parent reactions because we want folks around us to see we are “disciplining” our child.
 To discipline actually means to teach.

 Are the 6 Steps a Consequence?

-We gentle discipline gurus usually save actual consequences for the “age of reason” around 4-5 but with this behavior we can’t allow it to work itself out or allow them to learn from modeling over time mostly because it could draw blood, make us lose friends, get folks kicked out of daycare that parents desperately need.
+We gentle discipline gurus usually save actual consequences for the “age of reason” around 4-5, but with this behavior we can’t allow it to work itself out or allow them to learn from modeling over time mostly because it could draw blood, make us lose friends, or get folks kicked out of daycare that parents desperately need.

 For older kids, you will want to give reminders first if biting is a problem.
 We are going to see friends, we don’t bite.
 There will be immediate consequences of removal for biting rather than do-overs.
 You will also be able to talk to your child to find out why the biting happened and take that information to help prevent future biting.

 If you can’t figure out why this biting is happening repeatedly, begin to journal what was happening before the biting, is it the same child and what were they doing, what tools and words can you give your child for this situation?
 Did your child need food or to burn energy before being with the other children?

 From Learned Experience…